 Gut Health: The Microbiome

-To boost fibre intake in your diet, be gradual and intentional; adding too much may be equally as uncomfortable as not having enough.
+To boost fibre intake in your diet, be gradual and intentional; adding too much or the wrong kinds may be equally as uncomfortable as not having enough.
 Foods with fibre include plant-based foods – vegetables, fruit, nuts, seeds, legumes, and whole grains.
 Start by adding 1-2 more fibre-rich foods in your diet every few days.
 Your dietitian can tailor your fibre plan to you.
 In IBS, many high fibre foods may be triggers for your symptoms.
 In this case, we often use specialized fibre supplements to hit those fibre targets to begin with – and then focus on getting fibre from food after reintroduction of FODMAPs.

 Medication often gets a bad reputation.
 And yes, there are drugs that can actually worsen IBS symptoms depending on each individual.
 If you take medications that may be causing side effects that worsen IBS, it is best to discuss them with your family doctor or gastroenterologist.

 There are also many medications that can be a great companion to lifestyle and diet changes.
 As mentioned earlier, some people simply need extra help from medications, which is totally valid!
 At the end of the day, the goal is to improve your quality of life.
 However, medication is not a cure to IBS, but rather a band-aid solution.
 Therefore, it is also important to determine the underlying cause and subsequently treat that cause!
 This is one of the main reasons we take a “food first” approach at Ignite Nutrition.
 There are times where food first may not be appropriate, or we may need additional medication on top of dietary interventions.
 At Ignite, our dietitians will advocate for the right medications for you – we work alongside your physician or gastroenterologist to get the right treatments for you!